 With that in mind, you want to treat before the onset of winter when there is little to no brood.
 It is also recommended that the supers have been removed to avoid contaminating your honey.

 Is There Really a Best Time to Treat for Varroa Mites?

-There are those who treat once a year, at the end of summer or early fall and it’s enough.
+Some treat once a year, at the end of summer or early fall, and it’s enough.

-I like that idea because multiple treatments within the year just do not sound healthy for the bees or the handlers for that matter.
+I like that idea because multiple treatments within the year do not sound healthy for the bees or the handlers, for that matter.

 The treatment options that we shall explore below try and balance the health of the bees while eradicating as many mites as possible.

 It’s important to note that due to irresponsible treatments, the mites we have today are immune to many commercial pesticides that have been used to treat them.

 They’ve become like superbugs.
 Imagine if you kept self-medicating every time you got sick.